dotnet/docs/docs/csharp/how-to/compare-strings.md

 [!code-csharp-interactive[Searching in a sorted array](../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs#6)]

-## Case sensitive and culture sensitive sorting and searching
+## Case sensitive and culture sensitive sorting and searching in collections

 The following code uses the <xref:System.Collections.Generic.List%601?displayProperty=nameWithType> collection class to store strings.
 The strings are sorted using the <xref:System.Collections.Generic.List%601.Sort%2A?displayProperty=nameWithType> method.
 This method needs a delegate that compares and orders two strings.
 The <xref:System.String.CompareTo%2A?displayProperty=nameWithType> method provides that comparison function.
 Run the sample and observe the order.
 This sort operation is both case sensitive and culture sensitive.
 You would use the static <xref:System.String.Compare%2A?displayProperty=nameWithType> methods to specify different comparison rules.